 Minnesota allows family members to be the paid caregiver except for spouses, parents, and stepparents of children under 18.
 Massachusetts does not allow spouses, surrogates, legally responsible relatives, and the parents of a minor child (including adoptive and foster parents) to be hired as PCAs.

 Under the Cash & Counseling Program you may receive direct payments from Medicaid or from the state as a family caregiver.
 As a PCA you may get payment directly from the state after submitting some forms, or you can get payment from a Home Care Agency.
 In Minnesota PCAs receive payment from an agency after their relative or friend has been approved for PCA Services.
-You can contact a Minnesota PCA Agency to see if your friend or relative is eligible to receive services.
+Please contact our Minnesota PCA Agency to see if your friend or relative is eligible to receive services.